petefletcher81/whitelabel-app/Regression Tests.md

 #### Contact form

 - user can send request and recieve message for success / error
-  - bug - need only to see the appropriate message never both
+  - [bug] need only to see the appropriate message never both
-  - bug - size needs adjusting for when the message is showing
+  - [bug] size needs adjusting for when the message is showing

 ## FOOTER